monoscope-tech/apitoolkit-landing/docs/glossary/index.md

 # Glossary

-The following terms are used in [APItoolkit's documentation](/docs/) to describe different API monitoring and observability concepts.
+The following terms are used in [monoscope's documentation](/docs/) to describe different API monitoring and observability concepts.

 ```=html
 <hr />